THE TWO GENTLEMEN OF VERONA (William Shakespeare)

 “Out of this wood do not desire to go: / Thou shalt remain here, whether thou wilt or no” [III:i].

 I would like to emphasize how remarkable this is: A female character is restraining a male character against his consent.
-This doubtless would have provoked laughter in the Elizabethan audiences for which it was performed because it would be considered absurd and unnatural.
+This doubtless would have provoked laughter in the Elizabethan audiences for which it was performed because it would have been considered absurd, uncanny, and unnatural.
 Consider, further, that the entire plot is set in motion by Helena’s furious jealousy and talionic rage.
 I don’t think that this is a matter of comedy, however.
 Without Helena being thrown into a rage, Demetrius would never have pursued Hermia into the forest, nor would Helena’s father and the Duke of Athens and his minions chased them.
 Were Helena not in the forest, she would not have been eavesdropped upon by Oberon, and Oberon would not have delegated Puck to drug the killjoy Demetrius with the flower-shaped aphrodisiac.
 When Puck mistakes Lysander for Demetrius, this creates chaos in the forest.

 The play’s raison d’etre is to amuse the spectatorship with a spectacle of deformations and denaturations and then reassure that same spectatorship that the Great Chain of Being is still intact or has been restored.
 The crises of the play are, in sum, as follows: The Fairy Queen, Lysander, and Demetrius are intoxicated with love-sap.
 Within the forest, the characters belong to mutually exclusive societies.
 The play-within-the-play is interrupted.
 Titiana and Helena go against their traditional feminine roles and pursue male characters.
 The Fairy Queen and the Fairy King hate each other.
-There is animalization of the human (the becoming-ass of Bottom).
-Characters are mistaken for one another (Lysander is confused with Demetrius).
+There is the animalization of the human (the becoming-ass of Bottom).
+Characters are mistaken for one another (to repeat, Lysander is confused with Demetrius).
 The four lovers are single, as are the Duke and the Duchess-to-be.

 In the final act, the power of the floral aphrodisiac has (in most cases) dissolved, the character-tribes that were once separated from one another are now integrated and interleaved (the craftsmen, the duke and duchess, the fairies, the lovers), the harlequinade is performed, Titiana and Helena are no longer playing the role of the huntress, the Fairy Queen and the Fairy King are no longer at variance with each other, Bottom has returned to his human shape, everyone knows who everyone else is, and six of the principal characters are getting married.
 I would like to highlight what the culmination of the plot means: